-This bread is called limppu in Finnish & in general it is understood as malted rye bread.
-It is a soft festive loaf with a sweet aroma, bold spices and a glazing syrup wash finish.
-Typically we Finns enjoy limppu during Christmas time and Easter but I also think it makes a great sandwich bread and they’re available in grocery stores all year round.
+This malted and spiced rye bread is called limppu in Finnish.
+It is a soft festive loaf with a sweet aroma, bold spices, and a glazing syrup wash on top.
+Typically we Finns enjoy this loaf during Christmas time and Easter but I also think it makes a great sandwich bread and they’re available in grocery stores all year round.

 What is malted rye flour?

-The malted rye flour has a full taste giving the bread beautiful dark or golden color and sweet notes.
+The malted rye flour has a full taste giving the bread a beautiful dark or golden color plus adding sweet notes.
 Malted rye flour is milled from fermented whole grain.
-The rye grains are washed, soaked, sprouted and then finally dried.
-The hotter the drying temperature is, the darker roasting taste of the malted rye.
+The rye grains are washed, soaked, sprouted, and then finally dried.
+The hotter the drying temperature is the darker the roasted taste of the malted rye.
 Not all malted rye flour is diastatic and for this recipe it does not have to be because we are baking with yeast.

 Malted rye has specific qualities in baking.
 Malted rye…

-- has an ability to absorb water for which it gives the bread longer shelf life
+- has an ability to absorb water, this gives the bread longer shelf life

 Where to find malted rye flour?

-Since majority of malts are used for beer brewing, I would check the malt product selection of your local brewing brands.
-I would then scout the supermarkets with good specialty selections and potentially ask bakeries for their recommendation.
-Many ways to find malted rye flour.
+Since the majority of malts are used for beer brewing, I would check the malt product selection of your local brewing store.
+No luck there?
+I would scout the supermarkets with good specialty selections and potentially ask bakeries for their recommendation.

 If you want to bake with the very same malted rye product I’ve used here, check this label and globally delivering web store.
-The flour brand I used is called Laihian Mallas and it has also an English site here but unfortunately no store yet.
+The flour brand I used is called Laihian Mallas and it has also an English site here but unfortunately no online store yet.
 (Disclaimer: I’m am in no association with either the mentioned malt brand or the store and can’t guarantee that the product I use is available)

-And finally, if you have a Finnish friend coming over, ask they to bring a bag of the malt flour.
+If you have a Finnish friend coming over, ask them to bring a bag of malted rye flour.
 This product is commonly found in Finnish supermarkets.

 About this recipe

 Ready to bake malted rye bread?
 I have loved the malted rye flour from Laihian Mallas for years and I wanted to adapt a recipe from the very backside of the package.
-It’s a relaxed recipe and does not differ much from other limppu recipes out there.
-The key is to focus on the syrup wash in the end of the oven bake.
+It’s a relaxed recipe and does not differ much from other Finnish limppu recipes out there.
+The key is to focus on the syrup wash at the end of the oven bake.

 The recipe yields two small loaves.
 The ingredients are scaled by 50 percent from the original recipe and instructions are from yours truly.

-If you want your loaf to have a more Christmas feel, use orange juice and a selection of spices.
+If you want your loaf to have an extra festive aroma, use some orange juice and a selection of spices.
 Taste the dough and adjust more spices to your liking.

-These two loaves in the photos I baked last spring for sandwiches.
+These two loaves in the photos I baked for sandwiches.
 I had crushed fennel seeds and aniseed flavoring the milk-based dough.
-I also added handful of organic raisins which I soaked a little while before adding into the dough.
-Last spring I was still battling with a small oven here in the countryside which resulted a bit too dark surface.
+I also added a handful of organic raisins which I soaked in hot water a little while before adding into the dough.

-In the photo below, you see how the first set of syrup wash looks like.
-Wash both the top of the bread as well as the sides with the syrup, do not forget the side parts.
+In the photos above, you see how the first set of syrup wash looks like.
+Wash both the top of the bread as well as the sides with the syrup.
 The surface should look wet when you transfer the loaves back into the oven.
-Glazing is build during second half of the baking, I usually wash 4-5 times.
+Sugar glazing is built during the second half of the baking, I usually lightly wash 4 times.

 Making limppu the with sourdough starter

-What about sourdough?
-I’ve baked limppu twice with sourdough but I was not perfectly happy with the crust which resulted in cracks.
-Limppu is supposed to be soft all around and those past sourdough trials with it were too crispy despite the syrup wash.
-Back then I used 20% starter in relation to the total flour and I had two oven-bake versions.
+What about using a sourdough starter?
+I’ve baked sourdough limppu twice but I was not perfectly happy with the crust which resulted in cracks.
+Limppu is supposed to be soft all the way and those past sourdough trials were too crispy despite the syrup wash.
+Back then I used a 20% starter in relation to the total flour and I had two oven-bake versions.